pavrekgames/Crazy-fox-2D-Platformer/README.md

 USED PACKAGES:

-* --- - Sprites, animations, Tile pallet
+* SunnyLand Artwork - Sprites, animations, Tile pallet
-* DoTween - To animate the moving platforms
+* DOTween (HOTween v2) - To animate the moving platforms
-* New Input System - Player moevement
+* New Input System - Player movement

 FEATURES:

 - Player can move left and right
 - Player can jump
 - Player can climb up and down on ladders
-- Player dies when he touches spikes, holes, or an enem
+- Player dies when he touches spikes, holes, or an enemy
 - Player has 3 lives on the level
 - Player has to collect the required amount of cherries and reach the finish point to complete level
 - Player can collect gems ( The gem is a particular item that is hard to collect.)